andrii-koptiev/forex_dashboard/README.md

 #### 5. NextAuth:
 Provides authorization and route protection to secure the application.
 #### 6. Rechart:
-Used for demonstartion users data with charts diagrams.
+Used for demonstration users data with charts diagrams.

 # Code formatting:
  TSlint, ESLint, Prettier